CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 ## Task 4: Test the model

+In this task, you will learn how to test the trained Custom Vision model to evaluate its performance and accuracy in classifying images.

 Now that you've trained the model, you can test it.

 1. Above the performance metrics, click **Quick Test**.